 How much time do I have to file a motorcycle accident lawsuit in New Jersey?

 New Jersey imposes a two-year statute of limitations for personal injury claims.
-You must file your lawsuit within two years of the accident date or lose your right to recover compensation.
-Contact an attorney immediately to protect your rights.
-Learn more about filing a personal injury lawsuit.
+You generally must file your lawsuit within two years of the accident date or you may lose your right to recover compensation.
+Contact an attorney promptly to protect your rights.
+Learn more about filing a personal injury lawsuit .

 What if I were partially at fault for the motorcycle accident?